 On the other hand, what React Native does is make use of React’s ideas but concentrates on mobile app development.
-This enables developers to use a single codebase to create cross-platform applications with a native appearance and feel.
+This enables developers to use a single codebase for cross-platform app development with a native appearance and feel.
 So, if you are looking for the technology to use for your next project, it is very important to start at the right foot.
 It is important to learn the pros and cons of each technology and then start on with the development part.

 Understanding React